 The traditions of the academic community demand that the faculties of the colleges and schools of The Ohio State University and their academic equivalents participate fully in the governance and development of the University.
 It is recognized that authority to guide and regulate the University is vested by the Ohio Legislature in the Board of Trustees and the President.
 The Lima Campus faculty acknowledges responsibility to communicate to those exercising authority over the institution its views on matters bearing upon the educational program, the welfare of the students, the faculty, and the institution-at-large.
-This Constitution is thereby established to facilitate communication, to assist in developing policy for this campus, and undertake the responsibilities of an academic community.
+This Constitution is thereby established to facilitate communication, to assist in developing policy for this campus, and to undertake the responsibilities of an academic community.

 Composition and Organization of the Lima Campus Faculty Assembly